robotamerica/huewave/README.md

 This is a little non-language blog.
-It sets a mood with colour and sound, depending on how I am and where I am during a given day/
+It sets a mood with colour and sound, depending on how I am and where I am during a given day.
+There are build guides in the huewave-guides folder if you are interested in building something like this on your own.

-Here is how the sound works:
+Otherwise, here is how the sound works based on the data.json file in coordination with app.js:

     huewave :: data.json field guide